Zingle/ios-sdk/README.md

 ## Overview

-Zingle is the global leader in omni-channel communication management.
-Our award winning platform is used by businesses all over the world to enhance the consumer to business conversation experience.
-The Zingle SDK aims to provide mobile application developers an easy-to-use layer on top of the Zingle API.
+Zingle is a communications platform that allows the sending, receiving and automating of conversations between a Business and a Customer, over a variety of messaging channels.
+Zingle is typically interacted with by Businesses via a web browser to manage these conversations with their customers.
+The Zingle API provides functionality to developers to act on behalf of either the Business or the Customer.
+The Zingle iOS SDK provides mobile application developers an easy-to-use layer on top of the Zingle API.

 To view the latest API documentation, please refer to: http://api.zingle.me/docs/index.html

-### Zingle Model Core-Concepts
+### Zingle Object Model

 Model | Description
 --- | ---
-ZingleSDK | You must instantiate the SDK with proper credentials before you can perform any SDK operations.
+ZingleSDK | A singleton master object that holds the credentials, stateful information, and the distribution of notifications in the ZingleSDK.
-ZingleAccount | The Account is the master record for a Zingle Customer.
-As the developer you will be granted access to specific Accounts and operate on their behalf.
+ZNGAccount | An Account is the master record for a Business that uses Zingle.
+As the developer you will be granted access to specific Accounts, and be provided the ability to perform operations on their behalf.
-ZingleService | A valid Account is a container for 1 or more Services.
+ZNGService | An Account is a container for 1 or more Services.
 A Service is a distinct messaging center that contains collections of conversations.
-ZinglePlan | Every Service must have an associated Plan.
+ZNGPlan | Every Service must have an associated Plan.
 The plan defines the messaging limitations, features, and cost of the Zingle Service.
-ZingleContact | Contacts are individuals that communicate in a 2-way conversation with a Zingle Service.
+ZNGContact | Contacts are customers to the Business.
+They are individuals that communicate in a two-way conversation with a Zingle Service.
-ZingleLabel | Labels are user-defined colored tags that can be applied to Contacts.
-A Service can define 0 or more custom Labels.
-You can message all Contacts with a given Label for group messaging capabilities.
+ZNGLabel | Labels are customizeable colored tags that can be applied to Contacts.
+Services may message all Contacts with a given Label for group messaging capabilities.
-ZingleCustomField | Custom Fields are user-defined meta-data that can be applied to Contacts.
-A Service can define 0 or more Custom Fields.
+ZNGCustomField | Custom Fields provide the ability to add variable meta data to Contacts.
+Custom Fields are useful for maintaining relevant stateful information about your Contacts.
-ZingleChannelType | Channel Types define the mediums which can be used to facilitate communication between the Contact and the Service.
+ZNGChannelType | Channel Types are the medium that facilitate communication between the Contact and the Service.
 Example Channel Types are: Phone Number, Email Address, and User Defined.
-ZingleServiceChannel | A Service Channel is a specific defined medium of communication.
-A Service Channel will contain the Channel Type (Phone Number) and the Channel Value (+18585555555).
-Service Channels must be unique across the entire Zingle universe.
-A Service may contain 1 or more Service Channels of differing Channel Types.
+ZNGServiceChannel | A Service Channel is the way Contacts can communicate with a Service.
+A Service Channel might have a Channel Type of Phone Number, with a Channel Value of +18585555555.
+Service Channels **must** be unique across the entire Zingle platform.
+A Service may contain multiple Service Channels of differing Channel Types.
-ZingleContactChannel | A Contact Channel is a specific defined medium of communication.
-A Contact Channel will contain the Channel Type (Phone Number) and the Channel Value (+18585555555).
-Contact Channels must be unique within a specific Service, meaning no 2 Contacts may share the same Channel within a Service.
-A Contact may contain 1 or more Contact Channels of differing Channel Types.
+ZNGContactChannel | A Contact Channel is the way Services can communicate with a Contact.
+A Contact Channel might have a Channel Type of Phone Number, with a Channel Value of +18585555555.
+Contact Channels **must** be unique within a Zingle Service.
+A Contact may contain multiple Contact Channels of differing Channel Types.
-ZingleMessage | Messages define the sender, recipient(s), message body, and attachments.
-Messages are sent to/from Contacts and Services via their respective Channels: SMS, Email, Web Based IP User Defined channels, etc...
+ZNGMessage | Messages define the sender, recipient(s), message body, and attachments.
+Messages are sent to/from Contacts, Services and Labels via Channels.

 ### Instantiating the SDK